joshuayoudev/rust-dependency-injection-example/README.md

 }
 ```

-We could try fixing the bloat problem using trait objects, but that means we are now locked into dynamic dispatching:
+We could try fixing the bloat problem by using trait objects, but that means we are now locked into dynamic dispatching:

 ```rs
 struct Dependencies {